 What happens if I cancel too many Walmart Marketplace orders?

-High cancellation rates increase your Order Defect Rate.
-Walmart monitors this closely, and repeated cancellations can reduce visibility or result in account suspension.
+High cancellation rates increase your cancellation rate metric.
+Walmart monitors this closely, and exceeding 2% can reduce visibility or lead to account suspension.

 Can delayed shipping affect my Walmart Marketplace account?

 Yes.
 Late shipments lower your On-Time Delivery Rate.
-Falling below Walmart’s 95 percent benchmark risks penalties and weakens your Buy Box eligibility.
+Falling below Walmart’s 90 percent minimum On-Time Delivery standard risks penalties and weakens your Buy Box eligibility.

 Does poor product categorization hurt performance on Walmart Marketplace?